Paul McLean (rugby union): Post-rugby

 After retiring from playing rugby, McLean took up a position as sales manager in the Brisbane office of Ansett in 1982 was promoted to state manager within a year.
 He later moved into commercial real estate with FPD Savills as Director of Agency & Commercial Leasing.
-Paul became Queensland Managing Director in 2002 and then Chief Executive Officer for Savills Australia & New Zealand in 2009, overseeing operations and employing more than 1000 staff.
-In April 2016, Paul stepped down as CEO to focus on the Queensland and New Zealand businesses, and growing the Savills presence in these markets.

 For six years from late 1999 to 2005, McLean was president of the Queensland Rugby Union.
 From 2005 to 2009 he was president of the Australian Rugby Union, later renamed Rugby Australia.
 McLean was inducted into the Australian Rugby Union Hall of Fame in 2011.
 He became chairman of Rugby Australia as an interim appointment to replace Cameron Clyne in February 2020 ahead of an annual general meeting the following month, and was replaced in May 2020 by Hamish McLennan.

 He is also a Director of Youngcare, a charitable organisation that works to create choice in care and housing options for young Australians with high care needs.